 After twenty plus years of steady growth, the Vanguard Charter School needed a new junior high building.
 School board members, administrators, and parents worked together to secure a bond for the needed funds.
 The Colorado Springs, based school settled on a monolithic dome after realizing the benefits such a design brings.
 Speaking of the decision, Operations Director Jeff Yocum commented, “We met with the architectural firm and were sold on it.
 Knowing we could save money convinced us that this is the right way to go.”

-With a limited budget cost savings were important.
-The Vanguard School could look forward to cost savings long term since monolithic dome mechanical and operational costs are lower than for conventional buildings.
-Monolithic domes conserve energy by maintaining stable temperatures through reduced loss of air to the outside.
+With a limited budget, cost savings were important.
+The Vanguard Charter School could look forward to cost savings long term since monolithic dome mechanical and operational costs are lower than for conventional buildings.
+Monolithic domes conserve energy by maintaining stable temperatures through the reduced loss of air to the outside.
 This lowers costs and reduces the need to generate energy from the environment.

 Give your students the opportunity to use “new equipment in a new building” by choosing a cost-effective alternative.
-Contact the professionals at South Industries today to start your students on a path to the future!
+Contact the professionals at South Industries today to start your school district on a path to a more energy-efficient and cost-effective future!